Selective Neuron Amplification in Transformer Language Models: Methodology

 Coding was included as a deliberate contrast.
-GPT-2 was trained on large amounts of code, so we expected baseline performance to be high across all difficulty levels.
-If the saturation hypothesis holds, these tasks should show limited SNA response regardless of how the parameters are tuned, not because they are easy, but because the relevant circuits are already well-utilized.

-Logical reasoning was harder to categorize.
-GPT-2 has no formal logic training, yet it often responds confidently to logical patterns, likely because similar structures appear frequently in its pretraining data.
-That kind of surface-level pattern matching can produce high confidence without genuine reasoning ability.
-If it does, the saturation effect should still appear, but for a different reason than in coding.
+GPT-2 was trained on large amounts of code, so we expected high baselines across all difficulty levels.
+Limited SNA response here would reflect circuit saturation, not task difficulty.
+Logic was harder to place.
+GPT-2 has no formal logic training but responds confidently to logical patterns, likely from surface-level pattern matching over familiar structures in pretraining data.
+Saturation should still appear, just for a different reason than in coding.

-Across the four domains and three difficulty levels each, we ended up with twelve tasks total.
-The structure was designed so that baseline confidence and task type could be at least partially separated in the analysis.
-Tasks with similar baselines but different domains would help isolate the role of confidence; tasks with similar domains but different baselines would help show how much difficulty matters independently.
+Across four domains and three difficulty levels each, we had twelve tasks total, designed so baseline confidence and task type could be at least partially separated in the analysis.